 Natural fibres are almost always more breathable than man-made ones.
 Try swapping your existing hosiery for silk versions.
 If you want to wear hosiery that’s thicker, then bamboo, cotton, wool and cashmere are good alternatives to look out for.

 Regardless of what your tights are made out of, if it’s hot out then they should have a cotton, bamboo or silk gusset (that’s the bit at the crotch).
-No one wants to spend their summer dealing with a yeast infection!
 Alternatively, an open crotch design (also called ouvert or simply crotchless) will keep the air flowing there.

 Want to keep your hosiery inconspicuous, but planning to wear open-toe sandals?
 There’s a product for that!
 Toeless hosiery, also known as ‘sandal-toe’ hosiery, leaves this part bare so you don’t have to worry about a visible seam ruining your look.